Rackstorm/Code-Institute-Project-2/README.md

 1. I've been using some animation effects on the css styling from [GreatStack's Javascript quiz tutorial](https://www.youtube.com/watch?v=PBcqGxrr9g8)
 2. I've been using some code from [WebDev Simplified's Javascript tutorial](https://www.youtube.com/watch?v=riDzcEQbX6k)
 3. For the timer and a deeper understanding of certain functions I've been using the help from [W3Schools)(https://www.w3schools.com/js/default.asp).
+4. Got inspired by student [PdoyleC](https://github.com/PdoyleC/PP2-The-General-Quiz-Of-Everything).

 ## Images and Icons

 1. The favicon icon is from [Icon8](https://icons8.com/) and has been converted with the [Favicon.ico converter](https://favicon.io/favicon-converter/).
 2. The GitHub icon is from [PngAAA](https://www.pngaaa.com/).
 3. The header icon is the same as the icon and is from [Icon8](https://icons8.com/).

+# Acknowledgement

+A massive **thank you** to my mentor Luke Buchanan for giving me pep talks in dark moments and providing good hints and aha-moments when I was struggling.